Rae699/Blog/_posts/2025-03-25-Checkpoint-2.md

 - Think about edge cases for recursion
 - Integrate memory considerations and Big O thinking into my solutions

 The frameworks provided by SICP are reshaping my entire approach to problem-solving in programming.
+For example, Chapter 2's exploration of data abstraction has completely changed how I think about structuring code:

+- Instead of just storing data, I now think about how to represent it most effectively
+- Rather than jumping straight to implementation, I first consider the abstract interfaces
+- I'm learning to separate what data is from how it's represented

+A concrete example: where I used to think "I need a list to store these items," I now think "I need a sequence abstraction that supports ordered access—which could be implemented as a list, tree, or even a function depending on our performance needs."

 Honest truth?
-There is way too much verbose for my linking, SICP is slowing down my momentum as i dont really enjoy my time reading it.
+The book is incredibly dense and theoretical.
+There's way too much verbose text for my liking, and SICP is definitely slowing down my momentum as I don't really enjoy the reading experience.
-But it is fine, i am going over my feelings and keep moving forward
+But I'm pushing through because the insights are invaluable.
+Each chapter, despite being a slog to get through, fundamentally changes how I approach software design.
+It's teaching me to think at a higher level of abstraction while still maintaining precise control over implementation details.

+So while it's not the most enjoyable part of my learning journey, I'm going over my feelings and keeping forward.
+The mental models it's building are worth the effort.

 ---